bvobart/ceiLED/ReadMe.md

 Variable Name   | Default value     | Description
 ----------------|-------------------|----------------
-`DEV_PCA9685`   | `/dev/i2c-5`      | i2c device file on the host of a PCA9685 controller that ceiled-driver will connect to.
-Not used if using debug driver.
 `HTTP_PORT`     | `80`              | Host machine port on which to listen for HTTP requests `HTTPS_PORT`    | `443`             | Host machine port on which to listen for HTTPS requests `API_PORT`      | `6565`            | Host machine port for when the API is not hosted through the same port as HTTP or HTTPS.